distributions-io/geometric-cdf/README.md

 	<br>
 </div>

-where `p` is the success probability.
+where `p` is the success probability. `x` denotes the number of *failures* before the first success.

 ## Installation